tayloraswift/swift-json/README.md

 </div>

 `swift-json` is a pure-Swift JSON parsing library designed for high-performance, high-throughput server-side applications.
 When compared using the test data [`captured.json`](Benchmarks/), `swift-json` is nearly 7 times faster than `Foundation.JSONDecoder` ([see benchmark source code](Benchmarks/Sources/GeneralDecoding)).
+This library is powered by [`swift-grammar`](https://github.com/kelvin13/swift-grammar)!

 **Importing this module will expose the following top-level symbol(s)**: